tektronix/tm_devices/docs/advanced/signal_generators.md

 The [`AWG`][tm_devices.drivers.pi.signal_generators.awgs.awg.AWG] class has some unique methods.
 `generate_waveform()` allows for a waveform name from the waveform list to be provided, instead of a function.
-The method is also distinctly different from generate function as it relies on a sample rate also being provided to actually generate the waveform.
-All functions which are generic to the [AWG](default:AWG) exist within the [`AWG`][tm_devices.drivers.pi.signal_generators.awgs.awg.AWG] class.
+The method is also distinctly different from the generate function as it relies on a sample rate being provided to generate the waveform.
+All functions that are generic to the [AWG](default:AWG) exist within the [`AWG`][tm_devices.drivers.pi.signal_generators.awgs.awg.AWG] class.

 [AWGs](default:AWG) have access to the following functions, listed within